 It is important for students to know that a change of degree program will likely change their scholarship award.
-Change of degree petitions should be submitted by April 1 to assure the student is considered for scholarship aid for the correct degree program the following year.
-Students can request a degree change after four full courses have been completed.
+Change of degree petitions should be submitted by March 31 or October 31 prior to the semester in which they plan to change degrees to assure the student is considered for scholarship aid for the correct degree program.
 Petitions received after Apr 1 may not be eligible to start in the new degree program or begin part-time status in the following summer or fall term.
 Petitions received after Nov 1 may not be eligible to start in the new degree program or begin part-time status in the following spring term.
 Admissions criteria for the newly sought degree program will be taken into consideration in the committee's decision.
 As part of their petition, the student should submit a new resume, articulate their goals in pursuing the new program, outline how they intend to fulfill new requirements, and explain why they have the background to pursue the new program.